-Captain Sir James Lucas Yeo was a skilled and inspirational seaman, and his career in the Royal Navy has been extensively documented.
+Captain Sir James Lucas Yeo, knighted in 1810, was a skilled and inspirational seaman, and his career in the Royal Navy has been extensively documented.
 His exploits in the 1812 war against the United States, during which he captained HMS Wolfe on Lake Ontario, led to the naming in his honour some years later of the Yeo Hall at the Royal Military College of Canada.
+He was buried at Portsmouth in 1818.

 James Yeo senior then married Mary Gordon in 1785 at St Clement Danes, Westminster.
 They moved to Portsmouth, which may have been connected with James’s work as a supplier of provisions to the Navy.
 He and Mary had daughters Alethea, Mary and Jane, who were baptised at Portsmouth.
 They then had son George Cosby Yeo who, like his half brother, also joined the Navy.